Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Decoupling the dependence on cosmological models and integrations

 \section{Decoupling the dependence on cosmological models and integrations}

-The method explained in the previous section allows us to calculate loop corrections to any $j \neq 0$ cosmology {as a perturbation around} the Planck (0th) cosmology, {expanding in $\Delta \Pcal^{[j]}$}.
-We can now follow the approach described in \cite{Simonovic:2017mhp,Anastasiou:2022udy} to decouple the problem of computing loop corrections from the choice of cosmology by means of an {emulation of the linear power-spectrum, fitting it to predefined sets of functions which are agnostic to the cosmological model.
-A novelty in this article} is that we only fit $\Delta \Pcal^{[j]}$ in terms of the cosmology independent functions, {rather than the full linear power-spectrum $\Pcal_{\rm lin}^{[j]}$ as it was done in Refs.~\cite{Simonovic:2017mhp,Anastasiou:2022udy}}.
-The advantage of this line of action is that the error due to the fitting procedure will only affect the terms {$\Delta_m \Pcal_{r-{\rm loop}}^{[j]}$} with $m > 0$, which give {a subleading contribution to the integrals}.
+The method explained in the previous section allows us to calculate loop corrections to any $j \neq 0$ cosmology {as a perturbation around} the Planck ($j=0$) cosmology, expanding in $\Delta \Pcal^{[j]}_{\rm lin.}$.
+We can now follow the approach described in \cite{Simonovic:2017mhp,Anastasiou:2022udy} to decouple the problem of computing loop corrections from the choice of cosmology by means of an {emulation of the linear power spectrum, fitting it to predefined sets of functions which are agnostic to the cosmological model.
+A novelty in this article} is that we only fit $\Delta \Pcal_{\rm lin.}^{[j]}$ in terms of the cosmology independent functions, {rather than the full linear power spectrum $\Pcal_{\rm lin}^{[j]}$ as was done in Refs.~\cite{Simonovic:2017mhp,Anastasiou:2022udy}}.
+The advantage of this line of action is that the error due to the fitting procedure will only affect the terms {$\Delta_m \Pcal_{r-{\rm loop}}^{[j]}$} with $m > 0$, which give a subleading contribution to the integrals.

-The results of the analysis in the previous section confirm that the highest-order contribution in $\Delta \Pcal^{[j]}$, namely $\Delta_3 \Pcal_{2-{\rm loop}}^{[j]}$, is negligible.
+The results of the analysis in the previous section confirm that the highest-order contribution in $\Delta \Pcal_{\rm lin.}^{[j]}$, namely $\Delta_3 \Pcal_{2-{\rm loop}}^{[j]}$, is negligible.
 We also know that the $\Delta_2 \Pcal_{r-{\rm loop}}^{[j]}$ contribution is significantly smaller than $\Delta_1 \Pcal_{r-{\rm loop}}^{[j]}$, although the $\Delta_2 \Pcal_{r-{\rm loop}}^{[j]}$ contribution must be retained to achieve our goal of sub-percent precision.
 However, while it is important to compute the larger $\Delta_1 \Pcal_{r-{\rm loop}}^{[j]}$ with a very small uncertainty relative to its magnitude, we can afford to compute the subleading $\Delta_2 \Pcal_{r-{\rm loop}}^{[j]}$ with a larger relative uncertainty.
-Consequently, we use a basis of only 16 fitting functions for $\Delta_2 \Pcal_{r-{\rm loop}}^{[j]}$:
+Consequently, we use a basis of only 16 fitting functions for $\Delta_2 \Pcal_{r-{\rm loop}}^{[j]}$,

 where we defined